robertreems/rvr.base/README.md

 - Sending notifications using https://notify.run/
 - Querying configuration from a single configuration (.ini) file.

-# Prerequistes
+## Prerequistes
 You'll need an Azure log analytics workspace.
 This is where the logs are send to.
-This module is developed for Linux and tested only on Ubuntu 20.04 using Python 3.8.10.
+This module is developed for Linux and tested on:
+Ubuntu 20.04 using Python 3.8.10.
+Raspberry Pi OS using Python 3.9.2

 **The configurationfile**
 The configuration file is used for some configuration settings like the Log analytics workspace and password... it's a bad practice I know...
 Perhaps I'll improve the security later on.
 The file is located in '/etc/rvr/config.ini'.